India has service-level skills, but lacks deep-tech talent and products: IAIRO founders

 Fortune India sat down with Dr Amit Sheth and Professor Dev Niyogi, the founding members of IAIRO, to understand the opportunities and challenges in India’s AI development, a country that produces a large pool of skilled engineers.

-“India is just creating services… We are not a product nation,” said Sheth, adding that while the country is producing skilled engineers, much of that talent is being channelled into services rather than building globally competitive AI products.
+“India is just creating services… We are not a product nation,” said Sheth, adding that while the country is producing skilled engineers, much of India’s talent is geared towards implementation and services, rather than developing foundational AI technologies and globally competitive products.

 “What we are producing is people focused on hands-on skills… that serves IT services companies, but not strong IP or global products,” he said.